 Even organic healthfood store dressings made with canola oil should be avoided.
-Canola oil is high in brain boosting omega 3 fat, but is usually genetically modified (GMO) if not organic and goes rancid very easily, requiring manufacturers to deodorize the oil to hide the off smell.
+Canola oil is touted as healthy as it is high in brain boosting omega-3 fats.
+However, these fats are usually genetically modified (GMO) if not organic.
+It also goes rancid very easily, requiring manufacturers to deodorize the oil to hide the off smell.

-If that isn’t bad enough, the deodorizing process required to manufacture canola oil forms a dangerous form of transfat, not listed on the label of these supposedly healthy dressings.
+If that isn’t bad enough, the deodorizing process required to manufacture canola oil forms a dangerous form of transfat.
+Labels fail to list this frankenfat, so consumers are usually completely unaware.

 The solution to the many problems with store bought dressings is to make your own, of course!

 Excellent homemade salad dressing takes very little time to make and requires no other equipment than a fork and a bowl.
 Homemade dressing should include extra virgin olive oil plus raw vinegar or lemon juice in proportions that suit your personal taste.

 While a high quality extra virgin olive oil from a vendor you trust for 100% authenticity is a must, the vinegar portion of the recipe can be changed up for variety.
 Some folks like to use beet kvass as the base for dressing.

 I typically use rice wine or raw apple cider vinegar for my salad dressings.
 I also enjoy the flavor of homemade kombucha, a traditional fermented Russian beverage, in its place from time to time.
 Kombucha can be brewed very inexpensively yourself or purchased at the healthfood store.
 Be sure to get plain, as the flavored commercial kombucha is usually loaded with sugar.